 Misoprostol

-According to the portal medlineplus.gov {2}, some side effects that can occur when consuming this drug are increases in body temperature, diarrhea, headache, stomach pain, upset stomach, gas, vomiting, constipation and indigestion.
-These effects are usually short-term and stop after you stop taking misoprostol.
+Some common side effects after misoprostol are increasing body temperature, diarrhea, headache, vomiting, cramping, and bleeding.
+These effects are usually short-term and should disappear a few hours after you stop taking misoprostol.

 Mifepristone